Carrot Farming in Kenya – A Simple Guide

 Germination

 Carrot seeds need plenty of humidity to start germinating.
-In this regard, an astute farmer wrap the seeds in dump paper two days before planting.
+In this regard, an astute farmer wraps the seeds in dump paper two days before planting.

 Planting